-Amongst the vast lexicon of terms for geological features and rock types, ‘serpentine’ stands out as one of the best adjectives on offer.
+Amongst the vast lexicon of terms for geological features and rock types, ‘serpentine’ stands out as one of the best nouns on offer.
 Quite apart from any linguistic appeal, the processes associated with the formation of serpentine rock are especially interesting.
 Distinctive plants also develop in association with the unusual soils and substrates from places where serpentine is important as a base rock, meaning that (unsurprisingly) such places are like catnip to me.

 Cole and Trent also didn’t need to be asked twice to go wandering in the Red Hills after a work trip to Nelson last year.
 Spanning the boundary between Nelson and Marlborough, this impressive landscape is part of a discontinuous spine of ultramafic areas running from North Cape down to Southland.
 ‘Ultramafic’ and ‘serpentine’ environments are frequently discussed in a synonymous manner, and the simple explanation for what makes these places tick is that the soil is generally low in nutrients whilst possessing high concentrations of toxic metals.